Skip to main content

 • Teaching Assistant offer targeted support in the classroom

-• Strategies which may be suggested by the SENDCO or other professionals working with your child are in place to support your child to learn.
+• Strategies which may be suggested by the SENCO or other professionals working with your child are in place to support your child to learn.

 Targeted support:

 Pupils are identified through data and referrals from Departments for additional support.
 This could be for reading, reading comprehension, spelling, numeracy or social, emotional or behavioural support.
-These interventions will generally take place in The Link or the pastoral area.
+These interventions will generally take place in The Link, The Link Retreat or with a specialist teacher.

 Adaptations to the curriculum and learning environment